vyta/windows-containers-workshop/labs/lab-04/README.md

 This way, linux workloads can be deployed without any changes.

-## Part 4 - Deploy an Ingress controller
+## Part 4 - Deploying an Ingress Controller

 The final part of this lab is to use an ingress controller to route traffic to workloads running in your cluster, both Windows and Linux.